Halcyon905/pacman_ssd/README.md

 desired map before the game begins.
 So, aim for the highest score and enjoy the game!

+## Design Patterns Used
+The following design patterns have been implemented in the game:
+**Strategy Pattern**: We have used the Strategy pattern to create different ghost AI strategies to hunt down the player.
+Each ghost has a different strategy for movement.
+This pattern allows us to encapsulate the behavior of the ghosts and switch between them dynamically, depending on the game's state.

+**State Pattern**: The State pattern is used to switch between normal and power-up states.
+When the player eats a power pellet, the ghosts become vulnerable, and the player can eat them for a limited time.
+This pattern allows us to encapsulate the different states of the game and change the behavior of the entities accordingly.

+**Flyweight Pattern**: We have used the Flyweight pattern to load the game's images like ghost efficiently.
+Instead of loading all the images for each entity separately, we load them once and reuse them throughout the game.
+This pattern reduces memory usage and improves the game's performance.

 ## Prerequisites
 - Java JDK (recommended for version 17)